Warlord Era: Other forces

 Because their soldiers were not able to use or take proper care of modern weapons, the warlords often hired foreign mercenaries, who were effective but always open to other offers.
 Russian émigrés who fled to China after the victory of the Bolsheviks were widely employed.
 One of the Russian mercenaries claimed that they went through Chinese troops like a knife through butter during one battle.
 The most highly paid of the Russian units was led by Gen. Konstantin Nechaev, who fought for Zhang Zongchang, the "Dogmeat General" who ruled Shandong province.
-Zhang Zongchang had Russian women as concubines.
 Nechaev and his men were much feared.
-In 1926 they drove three armoured trains through the countryside, gunning down everyone they met and taking everything moveable.
+In 1926, they drove three armoured trains through the countryside, gunning down everyone they met and taking everything movable.
 The rampage was stopped only when the peasants pulled up the train tracks, which led Nechaev to sack the nearest town.
-Nechaev suffered a huge defeat at the hands of Chinese, when he and one armoured train under his command were trapped near Suichzhou in 1925.
+Nechaev suffered a huge defeat at the hands of the Chinese, when he and one armoured train under his command were trapped near Suichzhou in 1925.
 Their Chinese adversaries had pulled up the rail, and took this opportunity to massacre almost all Russian mercenaries on board the train.
-Nechaev managed to survive this incident, but lost a part of his leg during the bitter fighting.
+Nechaev managed to survive this incident but lost a part of his leg during the bitter fighting.
 In October 1926, Nechaev had 6 good armored trains, representing a significant military force.
-In 1926 Chinese warlord Sun Chuanfang inflicted bloody death tolls upon the White Russian mercenaries under Nechaev's brigade in the 65th division serving Zhang Zongchang, reducing the Russian numbers from 3,000 to only a few hundred by 1927 and the remaining Russian survivors fought in armored trains.
+In 1926, Chinese warlord Sun Chuanfang inflicted bloody death tolls upon the White Russian mercenaries under Nechaev's brigade in the 65th division serving Zhang Zongchang, reducing the Russian numbers from 3,000 to only a few hundred by 1927 and the remaining Russian survivors fought in armored trains.
 During the Northern Expedition Chinese Nationalist forces captured an armoured train of Russian mercenaries serving Zhang Zongchang and brutalized the Russian prisoners by piercing their noses with rope and marching them in public through the streets in Shandong in 1928, described as "stout rope pierced through their noses".

 White Russian mercenaries defeated Muslim Uighurs in melee fighting when Uighurs tried to take Ürümqi on 21 February 1933 in the Battle of Ürümqi (1933).
 Wu Aitchen mentioned that 600 Uyghurs were slaughtered in a battle by White Russian mercenaries in the service of the Xinjiang clique warlord Jin Shuren.
 Jin Shuren would take Russian women as hostages to force their husbands to serve as his mercenaries.